ShiCho489/ShiCho489/README.md

 - 👋 Hi, I’m Shivani.
 - 👀 I’m interested in coding.
-- 🌱 I’m currently learning Web Development from Metropolia University of Applied Sciences, Finland.
+- 🌱 I’m graduated in Bachelor of Engineering from Metropolia University of Applied Sciences, Finland in 2024.
-- 💞️ I’m looking to collaborate on Full-Stack web applications development.
+- 💞️ I’m looking to collaborate on Engineering roles and tasks.
 - 📫 How to reach me Linkedin--https://www.linkedin.com/in/shicho489/